alexrmelnick/HP-16C-Compiler-and-VoyagerC/docs/Jovial_Assembler_Documentation.md

     - Shift the number in the X register right by one bit and store the result in the X register.
     - The bit shifted out is stored in the carry flag.
     - A 0 is shifted in from the left if the MSB is clear (positive numbers in `2's complement`) and a 1 is shifted in from the left if the MSB is set (negative numbers in `2's complement`).
     - Note that the `ASL` instruction is a pseudo-instruction.
-It is not available on the HP-16C calculator, but is included in the Saturnine Assembler for convenience.
-It is equivalent to the `SL` instruction
+It is not available on the HP-16C calculator, but is included in the Jovial Assembler for convenience.
+It is identical to the `SL` instruction
     - Example (in 2's complement mode with an 4-bit word size):
         - `0b1010`; `ASR`: X == 0b1101, carry == 0
         - `0b1101`; `ASR`: X == 0b1110, carry == 1